cscott/lua-turtle/README.md

 tries to make Lua access to and operations on JavaScript objects feel natural.
 Although this is mostly straightforward for (say) arithmetic operators on numeric types, some performance compromises were required.
-In particular JS properties are renamed and 'hidden' in the Lua object in order to ensure that direct property access in Lua doesn't hit in the table but instead goes through the `__index` method.
-It's possible we could dial this back a bit and use the UTF-16 JS field names directly: since this effectively prepends a `\0` in front of most ASCII field names this would still ensure that `__index` is used for most natural human acceses.
+In particular JS properties are renamed and "hidden" in the Lua object in order to ensure that direct property access in Lua doesn't hit in the table but instead goes through the `__index` method.
+It's possible we could dial this back a bit and use the UTF-16 JS field names directly: since this effectively prepends a `\0` in front of most ASCII field names this would still ensure that `__index` is used for most natural human accesses.
 Arrays would require special treatment (see below).

 We've implemented fast paths through `[[Get]]` and `[[Set]]` for the most typical cases: read/write of plain properties (writable, enumerable, configurable) and "modern method" invocation (reads of function objects from not writable/not enumerable/not configurable properties).
-Plain properties are stored directly in the lua table; descriptors are stored for other properties.
+Plain properties are stored directly in the Lua table; descriptors are stored for other properties.

-We do not currently wrap any Lua objects for insertion into the JavaScript environment, but it would not be too hard to do so given the EcmaScript standard's support for 'Exotic' objects.
+We do not currently wrap any Lua objects for insertion into the JavaScript environment, but it would not be too hard to do so given the ECMAScript standard's support for "Exotic" and Proxy objects.

 Generally we've tried to use dynamic method dispatch through the metatable as often as possible to replace explicit